tangle-network/relayer/README.md

 #### Local Substrate Mixer

 To use the relayer for our Substrate mixer, you will first need to start a local substrate node that integrates with our pallets [webb-standalone-node](https://github.com/webb-tools/protocol-substrate/).
 Once the Substrate node is started locally you can proceed to start the relayer.
-You can follow this [guide](https://docs.webb.tools/how-to-guides/v1/substrate-mixer/local-mixer/) to use the relayer for the Substrate mixer!

 ```
 cargo run --bin webb-relayer --features cli -- -c ./config/development/local-substrate -vvv